kubedb/docs/docs/guides/mariadb/monitoring/prometheus-operator/index.md

 - If you already don't have a Prometheus server running, deploy one following tutorial from [here](https://github.com/appscode/third-party-tools/blob/master/monitoring/prometheus/operator/README.md#deploy-prometheus-server).

-> Note: YAML files used in this tutorial are stored in [docs/guides/mysql/monitoring/prometheus-operator/yamls](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/guides/mysql/monitoring/prometheus-operator/yamls) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).
+> Note: YAML files used in this tutorial are stored in [/docs/guides/mariadb/monitoring/prometheus-operator/examples](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/guides/mariadb/monitoring/prometheus-operator/examples) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

 ## Find out required labels for ServiceMonitor

 We need to know the labels used to select `ServiceMonitor` by a `Prometheus` crd.
-We are going to provide these labels in `spec.monitor.prometheus.labels` field of MySQL crd so that KubeDB creates `ServiceMonitor` object accordingly.
+We are going to provide these labels in `spec.monitor.prometheus.labels` field of MariaDB crd so that KubeDB creates `ServiceMonitor` object accordingly.

 At first, let's find out the available Prometheus server in our cluster.